kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
 - Test the plugin works across workload type.
 - Test CP-SAT vs. other solvers.

+### Initial Test Setup

+- Mode: Optimize manually via http as we want to run the solver after applying all pods.
+- HookStage: PostFilter
+- Without hints
+- Solver: Python
+- Python Timeout: 1s, 10s, 20s
+- num_nodes: 4, 8, 16 (or 12)
+- pods_per_node: 4, 8
+- num_priorities: 2, 3, 5 (see paper)
+- util: 0.9, 0.95, 1.0, 1.05 (maybe also 1.1)
+- node_cpu:
+- node_mem:

+### Later Tests

+- Compare with other solvers.
+- Compare with other modes.
+- Compare with other hook stages.
+- Compare with hints.

 # Later